 China renews blue alert for rainstorms

-A resident rides an electric bicycle in the rain in Shenzhen, south China's Guangdong Province, July 19, 2021.
-(Xinhua/Mao Siqian)

 BEIJING, Oct.
-4 (Xinhua) -- China's National Meteorological Center on Monday renewed a blue alert for rainstorms in various parts of the country and called for precautionary measures.
+10 (Xinhua) -- China's National Meteorological Center on Sunday renewed its blue alert for rainstorms in southern and eastern parts of the country and called for taking precautionary measures.

 From 8 a.m.
-Monday to 8 a.m.
-Tuesday, downpours are expected to lash parts of Gansu, Shaanxi, Shanxi, Hebei and the Sichuan Basin, with some areas experiencing up to 120 mm of rainfall, according to the center.
+Sunday to 8 a.m.
+Monday, heavy downpours are expected to lash parts of Guangdong, Guangxi, Hainan, Guizhou, Yunnan, Jiangsu and Anhui, with southern parts of Guangxi experiencing rainfall of up to 160 mm, the center forecast.

-Some aforementioned regions are likely to encounter over 60 mm of hourly precipitation accompanied by thunderstorms and gales.
+Some of the aforementioned regions are likely to encounter over 50 mm of hourly precipitation accompanied by thunderstorms, gales or hail.

 The center has advised local governments to make preparations for the rainstorms.
-Drivers have been alerted to watch out for flooding and traffic jams.
+Schools and kindergartens have been asked to take appropriate measures to ensure the safety of children and drivers have been alerted to watch out for flooding and traffic jams.

 China has a four-tier color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.